ali4zimi/100-days/README.md

-# showcase
+# 100 days of code
-A list my projects that I have worked on.
+Here, I will list my 100 project that I complete in one day.